vuejs/vue-cli/docs/guide/installation.md

 ### Upgrading

-To upgrade the global Vue CLI package run:
+To upgrade the global Vue CLI package, you need to run:

 ``` bash
 npm update -g @vue/cli